Halifax County DWI Bail Information

 - What it is: Using real estate or other property as collateral to secure your release.

-- How it works: You pledge the value of your property to the court as assurance that you will appear in court.
+- How it works: Instead of paying cash or using a bail bondsman, you can pledge property as a guarantee that you will appear in court.

 - What it is: Being released on your own recognizance, meaning you are released based on your promise to appear in court.
 No bail money is required.